What Happens During a Heart Attack

 A heart attack occurs when a coronary artery is blocked.
 When that happens, part of your heart muscle (the part a given artery feeds into) doesn’t get the blood it needs, causing permanent tissue damage.

-How A Blockage Forms
+How An Artery Blockage Forms

 Fatty plaques inside your arteries form over time, so they can slowly choke an artery’s blood supply.
 But they also set the stage for a different type of blockage.